xuboming8/CDVD-TSPNL/README.md

 ## Get Started

 ### Pretrained models
-Pretrained models are available in
+Models are available in
-'./experiments/GOPRO.pth'
-'./experiments/DVD.pth'
-'./experiments/BSD.pth'
+'./experiments/pretrained_models/'

 ### Dataset Organization Form
 If you prepare your own dataset, please follow the following form like GOPRO/DVD: